 What is Elder Law?

 So many times clients come to our office under the mistaken impression that there is nothing that can be done to protect assets from nursing home costs.
 Fortunately much of the circulating consumer knowledge is false or misinterpreted.
-For example, it isn’t always necessary to wait 5 years after gifting assets to become eligible for Medicaid.
-The answer actually depends upon the specific facts of your case.
-With the help of an experienced Elder Law and Medicaid Planning attorney many of the assets you have spent a lifetime accumulating can be protected from high nursing home expenses.
+With the help of an experienced Elder Law attorney, many of the assets you have spent a lifetime accumulating can be protected from high nursing home expenses.

 Although with the recent passage of the Deficit Reduction Act, increased restrictions affect the use of some techniques, other asset protection strategies remain viable, especially for married couples where one spouse requires long-term care.
 Some of these techniques may include making gifts to family members, using annuities and paying for certain expenses.